google-parfait/tensorflow-federated/docs/api_docs/python/tff/framework/unwrap_placement.md

 2. The only intrinsics present here are apply or map, zip, and federated_value_at_*.
 3. The type signature of `comp` is federated.
-4. There are no instances of `computation_building_blocks.Data` of federated type under `comp`; how these would be handled by a function such as this is not entirely clear.
+4. There are no instances of `building_blocks.Data` of federated type under `comp`; how these would be handled by a function such as this is not entirely clear.

 Under these conditions, `unwrap_placement` will produce a single call to federated_map, federated_apply or federated_value, depending on the placement